Pietro Micca: Memorial and archaeology

 In 1958, Captain (later General) Guido Amoretti discovered the bricked-up 'Pietro Micca steps' and these form the centre-piece of the network of military mines, which can be visited at the Museo Civico Pietro Micca (the Civic Museum of Pietro Micca and the siege of Turin).
 The remnants of the attackers' grenades, knives and other personal equipment were discovered, and are displayed at the museum.

 Micca's heroism has been the subject of poems, plays and romances.
-But, according to Count Giuseppe Solaro della Margherita, the commander of the Turin garrison at the time, it was through a miscalculation of the pace of the fuse, and not by deliberate intent, that he sacrificed his life.
+However, according to Count Giuseppe Solaro della Margherita, the commander of the Turin garrison at the time, it was through a miscalculation of the pace of the fuse, and not by deliberate intent, that he sacrificed his life.
 As well as the Museo Civico Pietro Micca, a central street in Turin was named after him, and a statue was erected in his honour.
 His home town was renamed from Andorno to Andorno Micca.
 In 1938 a film Pietro Micca was produced, focusing on his actions during the siege of Turin.